 Thanksgiving is a holiday when the family comes together.
 Thanksgiving Day centers around principles such as being thankful, thanking God(Allah swt), keeping family ties and feeding others.
 None of these values contradict the teachings of Islam.
 Islam not only teaches us to thank God, but we are also told to thank our parents, our spouses, our friends, neighbors and all those who surround us.

 Maintaining family relationships is prescribed in the Quran, and it is the Sunnah of our beloved Prophet.
 We try to take advantage of the days off from work and school and make it a priority to be with family or friends during Thanksgiving.
-We don’t necessarily make it a tradition to cook a Thanksgiving meal every year, but we do occasionally make halal roasted turkey and share with friends if we are not able to travel to meet family.
-Other years, it’s just a potluck; nothing set in stone.
+We don’t necessarily make it a tradition to cook a Thanksgiving meal every year, but we do occasionally make halal roasted turkey and share with friends.
+Other years, it’s just a potluck; a trip to somewhere; nothing set in stone.

 Like I mentioned before, I see no problem following or engaging in American culture as long as it is not contradicting my religious boundaries.
 We say bismillah and thank Allah before and after each meal, everyday.
 Therefore, I don’t see any issues hosting a halal Thanksgiving meal sometimes.
 However, we do refrain from using any alcohol.
 Like always, we don’t splurge too much and try not to overeat and waste food.